A Complete Guide to the 2021-22 Tennessee Men’s Basketball Team

-Football season is in full swing and the temperature in East Tennessee is dropping, meaning basketball season is right around the corner.
+Football season is in full swing and the temperature in East Tennessee is dropping, meaning basketball season, which you can get more info here, is right around the corner.

 Tennessee’s men’s basketball team has been practicing since September, preparing to take the court for an exhibition against Lenoir-Rhyne on Oct.
 30. The Vols will open up their regular season with a game against UT Martin on Nov.
 9.